aditpshrimal/dataflow-templates/README.md

 To run the pipelines, you need:

 - A Google Cloud Platform project with the necessary APIs enabled
-- A Google Cloud Storage bucket for temporary files
+- A Google Cloud Storage bucket for storing templates and temporary files
 - A Google Cloud Pub/Sub topic and subscription
 - A Google BigQuery dataset and table